mvolkmann/blog/src/sample.md

 export default app;
 ```

+This code begins by define the `Dog` type.
+It then declares a `Map` to hold dogs where
+the keys are unique ids and the values are `Dog` objects.

+The `addDog` function creates a `Dog` object for given `name` and `breed` values.
+It then adds the object to the `dogs` `Map`.
+This function is called a couple of times to add sample data.

-The function `DogRow` returns a table row for a given dog using JSX.
+The function `DogRow` returns an HTML table row for a given dog using JSX.

-What is the purpose of all those `hx-` attributes on the `button` element
-inside each table row?
+Each row contains a `button` element
+that is used to delete the corresponding dog.
+This element uses several `hx-` attributes.

 The `hx-delete` attribute specifies that a DELETE request should be
 sent to `/dog/{some-dog-id}` when the button is clicked.